harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-memory-hog.md

 ## Use cases

-- This fault causes memory resource exhaustion on the Kubernetes node.
+- Node memory hog fault causes memory resource exhaustion on the Kubernetes node.
 - It aims to verify resilience of applications whose replicas may be evicted on account on nodes becoming unschedulable (in **NotReady** state) due to lack of memory resources.
 - It simulates the situation of memory leaks in the deployment of microservices.
 - It simulates application slowness due to memory starvation.